zenandesabeliwe/PROG6212/README.md

 •	PRIMARY KEY – uniquely identifies each record in a table (Microsoft 2026a).
 •	FOREIGN KEY – creates relationships between tables and maintains referential integrity.
 •	NOT NULL – ensures that important fields cannot be left empty.
-•	UNIQUE – prevents duplicate values, for example duplicate email addresses.
+•	UNIQUE – prevents duplicate values, like the duplicate email addresses.
 •	DEFAULT – provides a default value when no value is supplied.

 7. Database Implementations